hannseman/homebridge-mi-hygrothermograph/README.md

 ![alt text](images/hygrothermograph.png "Xiaomi Mi Bluetooth Temperature and Humidity Sensor")

 ## Installation
 Make sure your system matches the prerequisites.
-You need to have a C compiler and the [Node.js](https://nodejs.org/) server.
+You need to have a C compiler and [Node.js](https://nodejs.org/) installed.

 [Noble](https://github.com/noble/noble) is BLE central module library for [Node.js](https://nodejs.org/) used to discover and read values from the hygrothermograph.